 You’ll probably be given a brief about the presentation a few days in advance of the assessment centre so that you can spend some time preparing.
 Alternatively, you could be given a brief on the day and have a set amount of time (perhaps 15–30 minutes) in which to prepare.
 Usually you will be given a particular question to answer in the presentation, such as ‘How can we improve our customer experience?’ – or sometimes you will be asked to present your findings from a group exercise or a case study.
 The length of the presentations will vary between employers.
 Previous Sainsbury’s candidates, for example, have reported having to present for up to 20 minutes and then answer some follow-up questions.

 Generally, the presentation will require you to demonstrate your knowledge of the retailer and its competitors.
-Good research and remembering to focus on the customer – talking about how your decisions might affect them, bearing in mind the retailer’s main demographic, considering consumer needs – is the key to a good retail presentation.
+In-depth research and remembering to focus on the customer – talking about how your decisions might affect them, bearing in mind the retailer’s main demographic and considering consumer needs – is the key to a good retail presentation.
 Particularly if you’ve prepared your presentation before the assessment centre, it can be easy to learn it word-for-word and recite it on the day.
 While there’s nothing wrong with this, make sure you remember your thought processes when you created the presentation because this will allow you to answer follow-up questions more easily.

 - Lots more on what to expect from your face-to-face retail interview and how to impress